 Osaka / Japan, part I

 I did fly from Seoul in South Korea to Osaka, it takes roughly 90 minutes and then you are landing 45 km out of town at the international Kansai airport.
-I went to the cash machines (I love them as well), the tourist information center and looked for my bus to get to the lively Osaka with a population of 2.7 million where i booked myself for the next four days a ‘Box’ sleeping room in a hostel.
-Box rooms are tiny shared rooms with about 25 square meters which sleeps 6 people, each of them in a box which measures 2.2 to 1.2 meters !
+I went to the cash machines (I love them as well), the tourist information center and looked for my bus to get to the lively Osaka with a population of 2.7 million where I booked myself for the next four days a ‘Box’ sleeping room in a hostel.
+Box rooms are tiny shared rooms with about 25 square meters which sleep 6 people, each of them in a box which measures 2.2 to 1.2 meters!
 The location of the Mitsuwaya Hostel Osaka is great and in just 15 minutes you are at the famous shopping quarter of Dotonbori.

 Dontonburi is not just loved by the ‚Osakaties’ – (the locals) because it hosts traditional puppet shows, uncountable shopping possibilities and of course a fast number of tempting restaurants.
 Dotonbori

 If you made it to downtown Osaka the rest will be easy and it will take little time to check out the subway system (after a view misunderstandings at the beginning *smile*).
-I always like to rent a bicycle if I am new in town and it gives me an independent feeling even I get lost at the beginning and it is a great way to meet locals as well as getting a good understanding of the the size and layout of a city.
+I always like to rent a bicycle if I am new in town and it gives me an independent feeling even I get lost at the beginning and it is a great way to meet locals as well as getting a good understanding of the size and layout of a city.
 I just love it.
 Osakas Bicycle Shop offers also guided tours, even if you book spontaneously.
-Osaka has less well known sights as other big Japanese cities but Osaka castle I can recommend highly.
-As usual it is crowded but it is even open at nighttime so you can enter through the huge mighty wooden doors and take some great night shots with your camera.
+Osaka has less well-known sights as other big Japanese cities but Osaka castle I can recommend highly.
+As usual, it is crowded but it is even open at nighttime so you can enter through the huge mighty wooden doors and take some great night shots with your camera.

-Opposite to Seoul, which I visited before coming to Japan, people smoke here right in front of the shop, while walking or in designated ares.
-Compared to my home country Austria, where many people throw the finished cigarettes on the ground or out off the car, you will see nobody here with such lacking character !
+Opposite to Seoul, which I visited before coming to Japan, people smoke here right in front of the shop, while walking or in designated areas.
+Compared to my home country Austria, where many people throw the finished cigarettes on the ground or out off the car, you will see nobody here with such lacking character!
 Anyway… if you did come to Osaka for shopping, sightseeing or just travel through, a stop for three days should give you all the time needed to see and enjoy the sites of this active town.

 The drawback of the cherry blossom nation / Osaka part I – Hikikomori

-One of the reasons I write about it at this point is, that I met a Hikikomor girl.
+One of the reasons I write about it at this point is, that I met a Hikikomori girl.
 I booked a traditional Tatami room just outside of the town of Nara.
 The parents showed me the room and we started talking about Japanese history and also about my blog.
-I told them that I am not just writing about my trip but also about the research of my interests and that is how we got started and ended up by some of Japanese phenomenons like Hikikomori.
+I told them that I am not just writing about my trip but also about the research of my interests and that is how we got started and ended up by some of the Japanese phenomena like Hikikomori.

-The parents introduced me to her daughter but i was not able to talk much with her and she always looked away, was very shy and obviously did not feel well with my presence but agreed (after telling her about my interest to write in a blog about it) to take photos of her room.
+The parents introduced me to her daughter but I was not able to talk much with her and she always looked away, was very shy and obviously did not feel well with my presence but agreed (after telling her about my interest to write in a blog about it) to take photos of her room.
 Under one condition: She wanted to empty out everything from her room before I take the pictures.
-That did not take long then besides the Tatami floor, a thin mattress, blanket, pillow, a table, a chair and heater there was nothing in her room at all.
-As you can see on the picture even the living room of the parents is very puristic and without any fancy things.
-She avoids almost all face to face social contacts and 95 % of her communication is via social media in the internet.
-For us a strange phenomenon but for Japan quiet common and one of many drawbacks in this formerly unclouded shine of a cherry blossom nation.
+That did not take long then besides the Tatami floor, a thin mattress, blanket, pillow, a table, a chair, and heater there was nothing in her room at all.
+As you can see in the picture even the living room of the parents is very puristic and without any fancy things.
+She avoids almost all face to face social contacts and 95 % of her communication is via social media on the internet.
+For us, a strange phenomenon but for Japan quiet common and one of many drawbacks in this formerly unclouded shine of a cherry blossom nation.

 Osaka, January 2017